Open-Source MCP Servers Worth Installing in 2026

 Most of those 22,000 servers should not be on your machine.
 They are demos, personal projects, half-finished experiments, or duplicates of better servers.
 The list below is the opposite.
 These are the open-source MCP servers we install on every new development environment in 2026, in the order we install them, with the configuration we actually use.

-If you are new to MCP, start with the complete guide to MCP servers and how to use MCP servers in practice.
+If you are new to MCP, start with what an MCP server is and how to use MCP servers in practice.
 This post assumes you already have an mcp.json and want to know what to put in it.
+For the opinionated five-server shortlist, see the servers that survive every config reset.

 For an interactive way to assemble your config without copy-paste errors, the DD MCP Config Generator lets you toggle servers on and pastes a complete file in your clipboard.